From Unit Plan Magnificent Mexico

-Classroom Tip: I use this story on Day 1, Lesson 3, Dancing Skeletons, Celebrating Day of the Dead.
+Classroom Tip: I use this story on Day 1 of Lesson 3.
 The students and I do a picture walk and discuss what is going on in the story.

 This is a deeply moving story about a young boy who learns to embrace the life of his uncle who has passed away.

-Classroom Tip: I read this story on Day 3, Lesson 3, "Dancing Skeletons, Celebrating Day of the Dead."
+Classroom Tip: I read this story on Day 3 of Lesson 3.
 As a group, we discuss all the different things that need to be done in order to celebrate this holiday.